 I hope you’ve enjoyed this article comparing the amount of I/O supported by the L32E and L33ER.

-If you have any comments, questions, corrections or suggesting please feel welcome to leave them with us by filling in the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, corrections or suggesting please feel welcome to leave them with us by filling in the “post a comment or question” link below.